BrunoZell/ask.network/lightpaper.md

 Each offer defines an order formular.
 When a user likes to order a service, he will fill out the offers order formular, sign it and send it to the service provider.
 The service provider analyzes the order and if we likes to provide that service, he signs a deal acknowledging and accepting that order.
 A newly signed deal initially is in an active state and comparable to open interest in a traditional futures contract.

-An offers underlying commitment scheme consists of commitments conditioned on signed deals of that very offer.
+An offers underlying coordination scheme consists of commitments conditioned on signed deals of that very offer.
 Therefore, once the deal is signed and published, worker agents orchestrated by the service provider automatically commit to actions that make up the service.

 First, there is a production phase in which worker agents prepare everything for a successful delivery.
 When production is done, the benefitiary will be notified that the product is ready for delivery.
 The condition for this notification is defined in the original offer and can only be changed if the active deal is renegotiated.